Madz96/Contact-Card-Gallery/README.md

 3. Run 'npm start' to launch the client application

 ### Modifications done to the provided material
 1. Modified the provided dataset by including a key-value pair under the key "GENDER".
-This was done in order to differntiate the genders of the contact person.
+This was done in order to differntiate the gender of the contact person.
 2. Added a radio group to switch between different search types.